Odd Man in College

 Law enforcement where I live, in Australia, is very different to how it operates in the USA.
 I wish to thank Captain Jack Oakman of the Henry County Sheriff’s Office for helping me to better understand how the law enforcement units in the Atlanta area are organised, and how they interact.
 In order to better suit the story I’ve had to use some ‘poetic licence’ on the public information supplied to me.
 However, without his able assistance I would’ve had some very serious errors in that part of the story.

 I found Captain Oakman to be very helpful and professional in my exchanges of emails with him.
 Henry County is well served to have officers of this calibre working in their law enforcement organisations.

 In Georgia, USA the Sheriff receives his law enforcement authority from the State Constitution, with approval to give this authority to Deputies.
-The Sheriff and his Deputies have county wide jurisdiction, with some minor limitations, Police Departments receive their law enforcement authority through their elected local governing body, authorized via a Charter from the State when a new city, county or authority is formed.
+The Sheriff and his Deputies have county wide jurisdiction with some minor limitations, Police Departments receive their law enforcement authority through their elected local governing body which is authorized via a Charter from the State when a new city, county or authority is formed.
 Local Police Departments, for the most part, are limited to their legal jurisdiction under their authorizing charter.
-The Sheriff’s Office is not a department under the county government, although they are funded through the county government.
+The Sheriff’s Office is not a department under their county government, although they are funded through the county government.

 Table of Contents

 Second Fall Semester

 The Next Few Years